Policy on copying

 - Heavily folded parchment documents and items consisting of several membranes sewn together are liable to damage as the binding may be stressed and the ink may flake off.
 These will only be copied if staff are satisfied that they are not put at risk by copying.

-- Large maps will not normally be photocopied, either by staff or visitors (see 2.2) but photography may be possible (see 3.4).
-The Archives Service has photographic negatives and copy prints of many maps (identified by a blue asterisk in the map index) and so alternative means of providing copies are often available.
+- Large maps will not normally be photocopied, either by staff but photography may be possible.
+The Archives Service has black and white photographic negatives and copy prints of many maps and so alternative means of providing copies are often available.

 - Bound volumes may be copied if they can be put comfortably on the platen or copying stand without stress to the binding.
 Consideration will also be given to the style of the binding (tight-backed volumes will not normally be copied), the condition of the board attachment, sewing, paper and covering materials